paesjr/paesjr/README.md

 - 👋 Hi, I’m Ricardo Paes
-, a junior app developer for APP HQ.
+, a web developer for APP HQ.
 (New Plymouth / NZ)